 I wonder as the disciples trekked in and out of towns, were they scared?
 Not that I equate myself with them, I am far from it.
 But my little place here, doing what He has called me to do begs me to wonder, did they feel safe or exposed?
 Standing with Him – the one healing, and raising the dead and drawing lines in the sand.
 Did they feel the weight of being on the front lines?
 Did they feel like they could handle the pressure, like they were made for such a time as this, or was the armour too heavy for them too?

-But in His mercy He gave us the box wrapped up in a sweet desperate little boy that we could not refuse.
-He hid that list because He knew it would be too much.
+He hid the muchness, because He knew it would be too much.
 It can still feel like too much some days.
 I wonder and wonder when it will all be over.
 My mind flashes with pictures of an empty room and trains left behind and I literally can’t breath.
 In those moments I plead for mercy.

 Most times it’s the battle that makes us a warrior- branding it on your heart deep and burnt it.
 You wouldn’t have chosen this road, but as the bombs burst and the smoke rises you find your feet toe to toe with the line.
 The God inside, that Triumphant Warrior that lives deep within you can’t help but find His way out.
 And you know, from the core that He is the reason you are still alive and He is the reason you are still breathing.
 You are the reluctant warrior, desperate for His help and at the same time so angry at Him for dropping you here.